McMaster-Baby-Lab/handbook/pages/research/researchBasics.md

 Ask which level best describes how they’d like us to use their child’s video.

-Ask the family the questions in the questionnaire and check which gift card they would like to receive for their participation.
+Ask the family the questions in the questionnaire.
+Check which gift card they would like to receive for their participation and verify their email address.

 Thank the family for their participation.